Ireland's long and winding coastline reveals many magnificent beaches and strands.

 In fact, it probably is one of the world's finest beaches.

 Barleycove is way off the beaten track, over 70 miles from Cork City or any other major population center.
+It's definitely on of Ireland's hidden gems.

 This lovely beach is never overcrowded, even at the height of a warm Irish summer.